DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ### If a device develops a fault after 19 December 2020

-Devices come with a 12-month manufacturer’s warranty that will expire between May and July 2021, depending on when your device was delivered to us.
-Please note, this will be earlier than the date it was received by you.
+Devices come with a 12-month manufacturer’s warranty that will expire within 12 months of when you received the device.

 If you find a fault with the device after the initial warranty support service period ends, please follow the return instructions issued by the manufacturer of the device, which will be included in the box.